jkzorz/jkzorz.github.io/_posts/2019-06-05-Bubble-plots.md

   </li>
   </ul>

-  It gets a bit confusing because you can often determine how you would like to define a numerical variable (e.g. years), particularly for the purposes of visualization, but I won't get into that now.
+  It gets a bit confusing because you can often determine if you would like to define a numerical variable (e.g. years) as discrete or continuous, particularly for the purposes of visualization, but I won't get into that now.
 For our purposes the variable "Time" is <b> Discrete </b>

  Now I will convert the "wide" format to a "long" format.
 This time because I have an extra variable that is not a species/OTU column, I include this name in the "id" bracket as well: